mbuffat/Powerlink2/README.md

 #### configuration of home assistant

 - in the configuration.yaml file, define the control panel to control the alarm

+attention: useless for the new version of HA !!

 ```
 alarm_control_panel: